 Tickets Are Even Cheaper Than You Think

-The biggest advantage to flying low-cost is the ticket price, which is often 20-30% lower than that of larger airlines, but can be as much as 50-80% lower when booking early.
+Today, the war in Ukraine is affecting oil prices worldwide and therefore airline ticket prices, too.
+However, low-cost airlines are still cheaper than traditional airlines.
+The biggest advantage to flying low-cost is the ticket price – which is often about 20% lower than that of larger airlines – but can be even lower when booking early.
 Intermediaries, like travel agents, are generally not used for booking, which cuts down on overall costs for the consumer.
-They also make off-peak benefits available, like lower ticket prices for traveling on red-eye flights, when airport taxes are at their lowest.
+Low-cost flights also make off-peak benefits available, like lower ticket prices for traveling on red-eye flights when airport taxes are at their lowest.

 More Money to Spend at Your Destination

-There are reasons why low-cost airlines are able to keep their costs so low.
-This is because they tend to take a no-frills approach.
-Low-cost airlines save on luxuries, like reclining seats, which reduces initial plane purchase and maintenance costs.
+Low-cost airlines take a no-frills approach, which is how they are able to keep their fees relatively lower than traditional airlines.
+They save on luxuries, like reclining seats, which reduces initial plane purchase and maintenance costs.
 This translates into less expensive tickets.
 Plus, flight attendants on low-cost airlines often cover many roles, including ticketing, in-flight services and cleaning.
 Having a smaller staff also means companies can reduce their ticket prices.

 While the in-flight experience may not be as comfortable (to a degree) as with traditional airlines, travel is a means to an end.
-Who wouldn’t prefer spending their hard-earned money on the reason(s) you are flying – be it hotel, shopping, exotic destination – than on the flight itself?
-Plus, if taking one of the many red-eye flights that low-cost airlines offer, you’ll also have less crowds to deal with at the airport, which means more time at the tourist sites.
+Who wouldn’t prefer spending their hard-earned money on the reason(s) they are flying – be it hotel, shopping, or exotic destination – than on the flight itself?
+Plus, if taking one of the many red-eye flights that low-cost airlines offer, you’ll also have fewer crowds to deal with at the airport, which leaves more time for sightseeing.

 Newer, Safer Planes

-Low-cost airlines tend to fly newer planes, which they can acquire at a large discount, when placing bulk orders.
-For instance, Ryanair bought 151 new planes during the post-9/11 air travel slump; such a large order is what made each one so cheap.
-Not to mention that Ryanair tends to buy the same model (Boeing 737), which lowers supply and mechanic fees.
+Low-cost airlines tend to fly newer planes, which they can acquire at a large discount when placing bulk orders.
+For instance, Ryanair bought 151 new planes of the same model (Boeing 737) during the post-9/11 air travel slump; the large size of the order is what made each plane so cheap.
 Many of the air carriers that budget airlines use are newly built or recently retrofitted to meet current safety standards and requirements, and passengers are able to enjoy a smoother, safer flight.
-The planes are also more fuel-efficient.
+Some argue that the planes may also be more fuel-efficient.
 In fact, the fuel efficiency of younger planes offsets the more expensive purchase price of newer models.
-That’s how easyJet has 4-year-old planes and Spirit’s vessels average 5.7 years.
-This, unfortunately, is not the case of many traditional airlines, who continue to fly planes that can be 20 or more years old!
+That’s how EasyJet has four-year-old planes and Spirit’s vessels average 5.7 years.
+This, unfortunately, is not the case of many traditional airlines, which continue to fly planes that can be 20 or more years old!